olegroshka/FolioLLM/README.md

 - **Bias and Fairness:** Ensures a balanced training dataset to minimize biases in recommendations.
 - **Transparency and Explainability:** Aims to enhance model transparency by implementing methods that clarify the decision-making process, supported by visualizations and detailed explanations.

+## Additional Information
+The project also explores innovative approaches like Low-Rank Adaptation (LoRA) and Kolmogorov-Arnold Network (KAN) techniques to further enhance the model's performance.
+The integration of these methods aims to improve the model's understanding of complex interactions in ETF data and deliver more accurate and relevant financial advice.

+## Links to Project Outputs
+- [Final Report](https://drive.google.com/file/d/1TWmDpB4n24w1lkFbqEMh2ynUEldjEQPR/view?usp=drive_link): This document provides a comprehensive overview of the FolioLLM project, including the methodology, experiments, results, and analysis.
+- [Project Poster](https://drive.google.com/file/d/1D4SFW0DBvX38lqY1XVp2wXAGlf4SJucQ/view?usp=drive_link): A visual summary of the project, highlighting key objectives, methods, and findings.

+These documents offer detailed insights into the development and evaluation of FolioLLM, showcasing its potential in the financial domain.